elissaleehj/Nintendo-Growth-Strategy/README.md

 # Data Analytics Capstone Project: Nintendo Sales Strategy

 ## Introduction:

+This is the first capstone project for Springboard's Data Analysis Career Track Certification.

 In this project, a dataset provided by Kaggle was used which contains a list of video games with sales, critic and users score.
-There are 55,792 records in the dataset as of April 12th, 2019 https://www.kaggle.com/ashaheedq/video-games-sales-2019#vgsales-12-4-2019.csv
+There are 55,792 records in the dataset as of April 12th, 2019. https://www.kaggle.com/ashaheedq/video-games-sales-2019#vgsales-12-4-2019.csv

 ## Objective: